P8UXaE/sbipyt/README.md

 The protein structure is extracted from the protein.mol2 file.
 The atoms that are binding atoms (ommiting H) are labeled thanks to both cavity and site.
 Cavity is just a mol2 file with spaced dots that represent the cavity where the ligand is placed.
 The site is a residue subset that are near the cavity.
 Using those and a discance of x Å we can determine which atoms should be labled as bindin atoms inside the cavity.
 Not taking into account any type of bond or Van der Waals force.

 Create a virtual env:
-$ python3 -m venv myenv
+$ python3.9 -m venv myenv (in order to install pytorch)
 $ source myenv/bin/activate
 $ deactivate
 To remove the virtual env: